mark-spurgeon/react-embedded/README.md

 ## todo:

 * take into account a directory: means that it has to take decisions on a specific file structure, opinionated
+* Choose minified/non-minified version, as Wordpress messes up the charset with JS, it's best to access main js libs from outside.